 However, as soon as you want to scale your influencer activities, grow your network and enrich your proprietary database with essential information about your contacts, you need to have a system in place that allows your team to store your contacts safely and organize your influencer network according to your needs.

-The Influencer Marketing Cloud assists your team in building your influencer database by allowing you to organize your contacts in lists, for example by category or country.
+The Influencer Community Management Software assists your team in building your influencer database by allowing you to organize your contacts in lists, for example by category or country.
 That way, your team bypasses the cumbersome quest for individual contacts in a large Excel sheet and has more time to focus on the actual execution.

-Contact Management with Lists in InfluencerDB’s Influencer Marketing Cloud
+Contact Management with Lists in InfluencerDB’s Influencer Community Management Software

 We all know how crucial influencer relations are (even more so in times of crisis) but to be able to truly connect with your partners, especially if you have an extensive database already, your team needs to have essential information at hand.
 Do the research once and keep it stored in your proprietary database forever.

 Our network feature’s detail pages host vital information on your influencers that allow your team to better connect with your creators.
-The information can be enriched manually with experience from past collaborations and ratings while also providing automatically updated data like engagement rate and follower growth at a glance.
+The information can be enriched manually with experience from past collaborations and ratings.

 Using software for your contact management supports your influencer marketing processes in even more ways: